ueberauth/guardian_db/README.md

 ### Create your own Repo

-We created `Guardian.DB.Adapter` behaviour to allow creating other repositories for persisting JWT tokens.
-You need to implement the `Guardian.DB.Adapter` behavior working with your preferred storage.
+We created `Guardian.DB.Repo` behaviors to allow creating other repositories for persisting JWT tokens.
+You need to implement the `Guardian.DB.Repo` behavior working with your preferred storage.

 ### Adapters

 1. Redis adapter - [`guardian_redis`](https://github.com/alexfilatov/guardian_redis)

-Feel free to create your adapters using `Guardian.DB.Adapter` behavior and you are welcome to add them here.
+Feel free to create your adapters using `Guardian.DB.Repo` behavior and you are welcome to add them here.